 In Thailand ZOE has an active self-sustainability program on our 35-acre campus including organic crop production, organic animal husbandry, a fish farm, and water conservation.

 ZOE’s campus in Thailand has over 120,000 square feet of buildings, a state of the art rescue center.
-ZOE is building a campus in the USA, and continues to expand operations in Australia, Japan, and Mexico.
+ZOE has a short term therapeutic home in the USA, and continues to expand operations in Australia, Japan, and Mexico.

 ZOE has rescued and restored the lives of hundreds of children and led thousands of people to Christ.